mustafa-ahmed1118/Wordle-CSI3140-Group21/docs/design_system.md

 ## How to Play

-1. Deploy the server called `server.php` in a local host server (ie `http://localhost:3000/versions/v02/server.php`).

-2. Navigate in the browser to the `index.html` file in your local host server (ie `http://localhost:3000/versions/v02/index.html`).
+1. With PHP downloaded on your computer, go to the v02 directory on your terminal.

+2. In the terminal, type the following cmd to deploy a PHP server at localhost 3000: `php -S localhost:3000` (use `killall -9 php` to turn off PHP server).

+3. Open the `index.html` file.

-3. Begin guessing words using your keyboard!
+4. Begin guessing words using your keyboard!
    <p align="center">
      <img src="../docs/our_wordle.png" alt="our wordle"/>
    </p>